-A mucoid plaque is a hypothetical buildup of intestinal mucus inside a person’s colon.
+A mucoid plaque is a term used by some practitioners of alternative medicine.
+It refers to a buildup of intestinal mucus inside the colon due to unhealthy eating habits.
 There is currently no evidence to suggest that mucoid plaques exist.

 The colon is part the large intestine, which is a hollow organ that forms part of the gastrointestinal (GI) tract.

 Certain alternative medicine practitioners believe mucoid plaques can form inside a person’s colon.
 However, there is no medical evidence to confirm the existence of mucoid plaques.

 This article discusses mucoid plaques and whether they exist.
 It also considers the facts and myths, whether detoxification and colon cleansing are safe, and provides tips to keep the colon healthy.

 Alternative medicine practitioners who believe mucoid plaques exist state that they occur due to a buildup of intestinal mucus.

 The following information is purely anecdotal and has no medical or scientific basis.